Heart Disease Screenings in Erie, PA

 Not every risk factor for heart disease is within a person’s control, but there are certainly many ways to reduce your risk by eating more nutritious foods, quitting smoking, and making sure that any related health concerns are well monitored and maintained.

 Diagnostic Testing for Heart Disease in Erie, PA

 Many different screening tests are available to diagnose and test for different forms of cardiovascular disease.
 The key is to understand your unique risk factors and know which symptoms to look out for.

 Lipoprotein profiles, or lipid panels, are done to determine the different levels of fat that are in a person’s blood.
 The three lipid levels physicians at Community Health Net regularly scan for are:

-- HDL Cholesterol: High density lipoprotein is the “good” cholesterol.
-A high HDL level is a contributing factor for preventing heart disease.
+- HDL Cholesterol: High-density lipoprotein is the “good” cholesterol.
+A high HDL level is a contributing factor to preventing heart disease.

 - Triglycerides: Every person will experience increased triglyceride levels after eating, as triglycerides are created by extra calories that are converted into fat that is stored within the body to be used later on if needed.
 These fats can contribute to heart disease, along with low HDL and high LDL levels.